 Active Transportation Plan

-The Capital Area Active Transportation Plan will act as a guide and resource to improve safety, connectivity, access, and mobility for pedestrians, bicycle users, and other Active Transportation users in the Capital Area Metropolitan Planning Organization (CAMPO) planning area .
+The Capital Area Active Transportation Plan acts as a guide and resource to improve safety, connectivity, access, and mobility for pedestrians, bicycle users, and other Active Transportation users in the Capital Area Metropolitan Planning Organization (CAMPO) planning area .
 CAMPO staff will be working with consultants Crafton Tull and LaneShift on this exciting planning process over the next 15 months.
 Funding for this project is provided via the CAMPO Consolidated Planning Grant (80%) and local match provided by JC Parks (20%).

 Cost Recovery Study